8gears/Cloud-Workshop-VM/README.md

 # Workshop VM in the Cloud

-Setup Workshop VMs in Minutes on AWS or Scaleway with Terraform.
+This repository makes it a breeze to sping up Workshop VMs on demand in Minutes on AWS or Scaleway together with Terraform.

-Provision and setup infrastructure with Terraform and install needed Software and Tools for the duration of a Workshop.
+## Background

 When performing hands on workshops it often takes a great amount of time to walk all the participants through the installation process of the needed tools as every participant has a different configuration, machine and operating systems.

 A simpler approach is to let the participants spin up a [Vagrant Workshop VM](https://github.com/8gears/workshop-vm) locally and let them do all the course work in that VM.
-This approach only works when there are no heavily restricted devices or corporate Proxies that only allow HTTP and HTTPS traffic.
-In such hopeless cases its better to provide a Workshop VM in the Cloud.
+This approach only works when there are no heavily restricted devices or corporate proxies involved that pass HTTP and HTTPS traffic.
+In such hopeless cases its better to provide a Workshop VM running in the Cloud.

-The Primary goal of this repository is to have an easy way to spin up an arbitrary amount VMs on ASWS or Scaleway that we use for our [Docker & Kubernetes Workshops](https://8gears.com/workshops/).
+The Primary goal of this repository is to provide an easy and reproducible way to spin up an arbitrary amount VMs on AWS or Scaleway that we use ourself for [Docker & Kubernetes Workshops](https://8gears.com/workshops/).
 However you can easily customize the setup by adding or removing bash scripts.

 ## Unique Features